u-m-iral/VNA2V-W21-handouts/handouts/lab2/exercises.md

 As a first experience with rViz, let us:

 - Add the visualization of `\tf`.
-In the Displays panel, click Add, select the By display type Tab in the pop-up and finally select “TF” and confirm with Ok.
+In the Displays panel, click Add, select the "By display type Tab" in the pop-up and finally select "TF" and confirm with Ok.
 You should see all the reference frames, with names and their axes represented in red (x), green (y) and blue (z).
 - Save the configuration file.
 So that we don’t have to repeat the step above every time we launch it!
 Hit <kbd>CTRL</kbd> + <kbd>s</kbd> or select _File_ > _Save Config_.

 Other published topics can be added to the visualizer in a similar way.